apito-io/website-v2/blog/2022-04-16-your-next-website-build-using-headless-cms.md

 Front-end With the use of frameworks, high-quality websites may be created quickly.
 The support, editing, and scaling of websites created using frameworks is simpler.

-# Flexible and Highly Customizable Front-end
+# Highly Customizable & Flexible Front-end

 You have control over how users interact with your site thanks to the flexibility of the front-end solution.
 You may now build features that server-side CMS just couldn't support.
 Your website's